-As a result, the ACFE have reported that more than 80% of organizations have already implemented one or more changes to their anti-fraud programs in response to the pandemic.
+As a result, the ACFE have reported that more than 80% of organisations have already implemented one or more changes to their anti-fraud programs in response to the pandemic.

 These include operational shifts, fraud prevention training and expanding risk mitigation processes to include third party tools – such as open source due diligence.